 When not refactoring Toggl, we like to blow off steam by teaching programming concepts with comics.
 You should take these teachings with a grain of salt, but we like to think they’re more accurate than not.

 Recently we explained the differences between waterfall, agile and other development methods with space rockets.
-We’ve also done a retelling of the fairy tale classic Little Red Riding Hood with different programming languages.

 What is Toggl?